Who Does Student Disability Services Serve?

 Does UMBC provide testing for learning disabilities?

-UMBC does not conduct or pay for testing for learning disabilities and/or attention deficit disorders.
-However, we can provide you with a resource list of local educational testing organizations.
+UMBC does not conduct or pay for testing for learning disabilities, attention deficit disorders, or other disability diagnosis.
+However, we can provide you with a resource list of local educational testing organizations and resources.

-How does SSS receive my class schedule every semester and notify my instructors of my accommodations?
+How does SDS receive my class schedule every semester and notify my instructors of my approved accommodations?